rainner/restful-php/README.md

 require( './libs/restful-php/autoloader.php' )
 ````

-**Composer:** Use Composer to automatically intall this package for you from packagist.
-Run the following composer commands to and this package and install the dependency:
+**Composer:** Run the following composer commands to include this package and install the dependency for your project:

 ````php
 $ composer require rainner/restful-php